Top 7 African Safari Destinations for Wildlife Photography | Safari Trips 2024

 For a unique safari experience, visit the Okavango Delta in Botswana, the largest inland delta in the world.
 This maze of watercourses, islands, and lagoons is a true Eden for wildlife.
 One of the most distinctive ways to explore the delta is by mokoro, a traditional dugout canoe.
 Glide silently through the waters as elephants, hippos, and crocodiles drink from the shore.

 The Okavango Delta is also one of the best bird-watching destinations in the world.
 Visitors can enjoy traditional land safaris, as well as serene water-based safaris.
-The dry season, from May to October, is the best time to visit, as water levels peak, attracting more wildlife to the area.

 5. Chobe National Park - Botswana